hyu2000/hyu2000.github.io/go5/super-human.md

 and AlphaZero (There is also MuZero, but that's not about Go anymore).
 The bot did get stronger and stronger, as more experiments were conducted and algorithm improved.

-It's true that human mind is no match for the bot now (I would not attempt that personally).
+It's true that human brain is no match for the bot now (I would not attempt that personally).
 But in terms of Go, what has the bot really achieved?